 Options will be available to deliver quilts to the Ashton Gardens at Thanksgiving Point both in person or through other means.
 Cost of delivery is the responsibility of the entrant.
 PLEASE NOTE.
 DO NOT SEND YOUR QUILT UNTIL YOU HAVE RECEIVED NOTIFICATION OF ITS ACCEPTANCE.

-After the show quilts will be processed and returned by 9/30/19.
+After the show quilts will be processed and returned no later than 10/10/2020.
 Local exhibitors are welcome to arrange in person pick-up if desired.
 Otherwise, return shipping via an established carrier is covered by the Garden of Quilts.
 If you desire your package to be insured or wish for a signature for delivery, please designate this on your application.
 Please note there will be an extra charge for those who select these options to cover the costs.
 See application below for further details.

 * Indicates required field